tim-mcdonnell/espn-api-docs/data_design/progress-next-steps.md

    - ✅ Created `TeamRankingPerformance`, `RankingPerformanceCorrelation`, and other tables to connect team performance metrics with rankings
    - ✅ Updated entity diagrams and documentation to reflect these new relationships

-2. **Develop Materialized View Strategy**: Create a comprehensive approach for managing materialized views.
+2. **Develop Materialized View Strategy**: ✅ Completed
+   - ✅ Created comprehensive materialized view strategy in `materialized-view-strategy.md`
-   - Document refresh schedules based on data change frequency
+   - ✅ Established view classification system based on refresh frequency and data volatility
+   - ✅ Defined refresh schedules with time-based and event-based triggers
-   - Implement automated view maintenance procedures
+   - ✅ Implemented automated view maintenance procedures with logging and health checks
-   - Balance performance optimization with resource usage
+   - ✅ Created performance optimization techniques including incremental refresh and memory monitoring
+   - ✅ Developed DuckDB-specific implementation with emulated materialized views and external scheduling

 3. **Enhance Partitioning Documentation**: Provide more detailed implementation guidelines for time-based partitioning.
    - Create specific examples for partitioning large fact tables by season/year